List of content you will read in this article:

 - It has a wide and strong community actively working around the clock, helping you in the troubleshooting process.

-Limitations of using Linux
+Disadvantages of Linux

 Where there are pluses, there will also be some tradeoffs.
 Outlined below, are the few limitations that you may face using the Linux operating system.